dnsimple/dnsimple-support/content/articles/changing-account-email.markdown

 # Changing Account Email

 When you initially create a user in our system, we create an account bound to that user.
-We call this the Primary Account, and its email address is the same as the user.
-If you change the email address of that user, the account email address is also updated.
-This allows customers with a single account to only have to update their email in a single place.
+We call this the Primary Account, and the email address is the same as the user.
+If you change the email address for that user, the account email address will also be updated.
+That way customers with a single account only have to update their email in one place.
 Follow the instructions in [Changing User Email](/articles/changing-user-email/) if this is the case for you.

-Extra Accounts created have their own email address that can be changed ad-hoc.
+Extra accounts have their own email addresses that can be changed ad-hoc.
 Follow the following steps to change the email address:

 <div class="section-steps" markdown="1">
 ##### To change your account email